moisestech/deep-learning-js/Part-1-Basic-Concepts/1_dl-js/_1_dl-js.md

 ---

+## Training in Browser steps

+1. We can use sequential models to add layers
+2. The first layer had to identify the input tensor shape
+3. The last layer gives us the shape of the tensor output
+4. We compile the model with direction on how it should learn
+5. To train we call `fit` with input and expected output examples + some configuration

+---

 ## **Vocabulary**

 - **Machine learning** - a subfield of AI in which rules for **performing a task** such as image classification are discovered **automatically by learning from examples** in the training data.